Understanding Alopecia Areata: Causes, Symptoms, and Treatment Options

 -

-Environmental triggers: Some people with alopecia areata report that their hair loss was triggered by a stressful event or illness.
+Environmental triggers: Some people with alopecia areata report that a stressful event or illness caused their hair loss.

 -